nasirxshah/kiteconnect/README.md

 # kiteconnect
-The unofficial Python client for communicating with the Kite Connect API.
+The official Python client for communicating with the [Kite Connect API](https://kite.trade).